Film: Lara Croft: Tomb Raider

 - Alternate Continuity: To the games, of course.
 (Of course, the games themselves have no less than three different continuities, just to add to the confusion.)

 - Ammunition Backpack: Lara could reload her pistols using a mechanism in her backpack called "bandolier tree" in the Novelization.

 - Artistic License – Astronomy: Pretty much everything to do with the planetary alignment in the first movie.

 - Artistic License – Biology: The Cradle of Life has a roaring (and whimpering) shark.

 - Badass Bookworm: Lara Croft, full stop.
 She actually does some of her fight training in her library.

 - Bamboo Technology: Most of mechanisms are this or magic.

-- Battle Butler: When her mansion is being invaded by Manfred's men in the first film, Hillary dons a bulletproof vest and wields a shotgun.
+- Battle Butler: When Lara's mansion is being invaded by Manfred's men in the first film, Hillary dons a bulletproof vest and wields a shotgun.
 Too bad we never get to see him do anything.